gnulag/gnulag.net/README.md

 You'll have to host it somewhere, and share a public link.
 There are scripts and tools that can automate this for you.
 Ask on the channel.

-We have three services hosted by community members:
+We have two services hosted by community members:

 * [thecum.zone](https://thecum.zone)   - by **Volkor**
 * [WaifuPaste](https://waifupaste.moe) - by **skg**